 When Heat Pump are used to serve largely Fenestrated Properties with a South and North Exposures, area beside the southern façade could have a cooling demand (even in mid-winter temperatures) and area beside the northern façade will have a heating demand.

 |50% Glycol - 16 Pails - Selling Price (required to fill 2 x 40 US Gallons Tanks)||3,840|

 |Manhours Cost for the Installation of Refrigerant Copper Lines Between Indoor and Outdoor Unit||480|

 Even though Monoblock Heat Pumps are cheaper than the split ones, Complete Installation of Split ATW heat pump is always cheaper to customer.
 Assuming that water is free to be used as a heat transfer fluid in Split Heat Pumps installations, the cost of buying a good quality glycol with proper inhibitor concentration as well as the cost of circulation pump make the Monoblock heat pump installation more expensive.

-Monoblock Heat Pumps are more popular among DIY customers because they think it's cheaper (before calculating the overall cost of the project) and it's like plug and play device.
+Monoblock Heat Pumps are more popular among DIY customers because people think it's cheaper (before calculating the overall cost of the project) and is easier to install (plug and play device).
 Split ATW Heat Pump requires a professional for the installation and commissioning of the refrigerant copper lines which makes it not appealing to some DIY Customers.